 Give your wedding food a festival feel with food trucks!
-Street food vans can create anything from sweet to savoury, and gives you a great range of options if you want to vary your menu between different cuisines and preferences.
+Street food vans can create anything from sweet to savoury and gives you a great range of options if you want to vary your menu between different cuisines and preferences.
 Options include crepes and waffles, gourmet mac and cheese, gumbo and jambalaya, wood-fired pizza, poutine and pulled pork.

-All desserts don’t have to be sweet!
+Not all desserts don’t have to be sweet!
 Give your guests the option of a savoury dessert with a rustic cheese board with fresh fruit.
 If there’s room in the budget, you could even have a separate cheese course before the tea and coffee!